th2-net/th2-codec/README.md

 The codec in th2 is a component that is responsible for transforming messages from human-readable format into a format of a corresponding protocol and vice versa.
-It contains the main logic for encoding messages for sending them to the system and decoding messages received from the system.
+It contains the main logic for encoding and decoding messages.

 The codec communicates with other components by sending batches with groups of parsed or/and raw messages.
 During encoding, it transforms messages to the corresponding protocol format.